It’ an excursion open to all divers and snorkelers.

 you can also get off the ground for about 3 hours, upon purchase of the requested ticket from the park of € 4.

 The island has considerable interest in Underwater, thanks to the rich vertical walls of gorgonie, sponges, corals and tunicates, in addition to the two flotsam namedAnna White and Nasim and one of the most beautiful walls of Mediterranean in Punta Secca.

 Il Nasim (Nasim II) It was a cargo ship, built in 1959, It sank overnight in February 1976 just opposite the island of Giannutri, near Cala Maestra, due to a collision against the rocks.

-The dive on the wreck (maximum depth. circa 60 meters) it is challenging, It can also be carried out by recreational divers with the necessary preparation for the deep dives, flying over the wreckage and cars scattered on backdrop.
+The dive on the wreck it is challenging, it can also be done by recreational divers with the license for deep dives Deep Diver, flying over the wreckage and cars scattered on backdrop.

 The ship was carrying cars (ben 49) Fiat, Peugeot and Mercedes destined for the North African market, plus some trailers.

 The cars contained in the holds are still there, those transported on the bridge fell into the sea as a result of the collision and are located on the sloping bottom to where you are lying the wreck, and create the named “parking area”.

 Nasim II, the Thistlegorm of the island of Giannutri